cucumber/docs/content/overview.md

 considered.

 When the team writes their acceptance tests collaboratively, they can develop their own ubiquitous language for talking about their problem domain.
 This helps avoid misunderstandings.

 After discovering examples as a team, developers and testers formalise those examples into Gherkin documents.

 # How does Cucumber work with BDD?

-Cucumber was designed specifically to help business stakeholders get involved in writing acceptance tests; the acceptance tests can easily be read and written by anyone on the team.
+Cucumber was designed specifically to help business stakeholders get involved in writing acceptance tests; the tests can easily be read and written by anyone on the team.
 This reveals the true value of acceptance tests: as a communication and collaboration tool.
 The easy readability of Cucumber tests draws business stakeholders into the process, helping you really explore and understand the requirements.

+Cucumber divides acceptance testing into two parts:

+1. The business-facing feature files, which contain scenarios, and
+2. the code-facing step definitions.

 Related test cases in Cucumber are grouped into `Features`.
 Each test case in a feature is called a `Scenario`.
 Each scenario contains several steps.
+`Scenarios` are descriptions of desired outcomes (`Then`) following upon specific events (`When`) under predefined conditions (`Given`).

-The business-facing parts of a Cucumber test suite, stored in feature files, must be written according to syntax rules — known as [Gherkin](/gherkin/) — so that Cucumber can read them.
-Under the hood, step definitions translate the business-facing language of steps into runnable programming code.
+The business-facing parts of a Cucumber test suite (the feature files), must be written according to syntax rules — known as [Gherkin](/gherkin/) — so that Cucumber can read them.
+Under the hood, [step definitions](/cucumber/#step-definitions) translate the business-facing language of steps into runnable programming code.
+The step definitions invoke blocks of code that usually contain methods and assertion statements from your [assertion library](/cucumber/#checking-assertions).

  <!-- ![Cucumber-stack](docs/images/Cucumber_Stack.png) -->

-Here is an example of a Cucumber Feature:
+Here is an example of a Cucumber feature:

 ```gherkin
 Feature: Sign up Sign up should be quick and friendly**